-Other people use different words to describe this kind of mystery: John Truby uses ‘ghost‘ to describe ‘mysterious past’.
+We might use the word ‘ghost‘ to describe ‘mysterious past’.
 The word ‘hook’ or ‘dramatic question’ is often used to describe mystery in the present and future.

 Examples Of Moral Dilemmas In Stories For Adults

 No one talks about moral dilemmas in fiction without mentioning Sophie’s Choice, in which the central moral dilemma is in the film’s title.
 In this story, the moral dilemma is the main thing.
 It’s right there in the title.
-In desperate circumstances, on the spur of the moment, a mother has to decide between sacrificing her son or her daughter.
+In desperate circumstances, on the spur of the moment, a mother must decide between sacrificing her son or her daughter.
 This decision is presented as a flashback story using her present non-wartime life as a wrapper.

-Jeffrey Eugenide’s book of short stories is about men who don’t know how to behave in a more egalitarian world.
+Jeffrey Eugenides’ book of short stories Fresh Complaint is about men who don’t know how to behave in a more egalitarian world.
 Eugenides makes sure to include many moral dilemmas in the stories, fully understanding how moral dilemmas create great drama: